 - Your name must appear on all insulin and/or Glucagon script labels.

 - You must carry scripts for all medications and check them before you go to make sure they are readable.
 Each script must include your name, the name and type of your medication and your doctor’s contact details.

-- You must carry your National Diabetes Services Scheme (NDSS) card, as it is accepted as primary proof that a person with insulin treated diabetes needs to carry with them their diabetes equipment.
-Supplementary photographic proof of identify, such as a driver’s licence or passport may also be required.
+- You must carry your National Diabetes Services Scheme (NDSS) card.
+This is accepted as primary proof that if you use insulin to manage your diabetes then you need to carry your diabetes equipment.
+Additional photographic proof of identify, such as a driver’s licence or passport may also be required.